Bharti1809/TWF_task/README.md

 # TWF_task
-Don't forget to change firebase configuration according to your project and rest environment in javascript file.
+Do change firebase configuration according to your project and rest environment in javascript file.